seantrott/taboo_experiment/README.md

 * 1 minute per turn
 * 20 seconds per individual card
-* Pull only from relevant deck for that turn
+* Pull cards only from relevant deck for that turn
-* Pull only from *unused* cards from that deck (for that session)
+* Pull cards only from *unused* cards from that deck (for that session)

 For each **card**: